mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

     consumer = pubsub.Consumer()

-See :class:`ConsumerSettings` to learn everything that's available.
-It contains attributes holding a

--   :class:`SubscriberClient()`

--   :class:`Subscription()`

--   :class:`FlowConfigs()`

--   :class:`CallbackSettings()`
+**Connection**:
+This will create a default :class:`SubscriberClient` and connect to a default :class:`Subscription`.
+If the subscription doesn't exist in Pub/Sub, it will be created.

+The client and subscription are attached as attributes.
-The attributes allow you to call all of their associated properties and methods through the consumer.
+You have access to all of their associated attributes and methods.
-For example, you can use:
+For example, if you want to delete the subscription use:

 .. code-block::  python

     consumer.subscription.delete()

-In the default case shown above, the consumer will try to create a **client** using authentication information stored in environment variables.
-It will then connect to a **subscription** using the default settings.
-If the subscription doesn't exist in Pub/Sub, it will be created.
+**Callback**:
+We need to supply a :ref:`user callback <user callback>` to do anything beyond counting the alerts.
+This determines how the alerts are processed and stored.
+There is a template in the user callback section linked above.
+Here, we will use an example function that simply passes the alert back to the consumer, requesting that it be stored in :attr:`results` for later access.
+It is provided as a (static) method of the consumer for convenience (:meth:`request_to_collect`), but see the warning below.

+**Flow configs**:
 The next call will open a streaming pull on the subscription, which will run in the background.
-The default **flow configs** include conservative stopping conditions that are meant to support you during testing, to prevent the stream from running out of control.
+The default flow configs include conservative stopping conditions that are meant to support testing, to prevent the stream from running out of control.

-We need to supply a :ref:`user callback <user callback>` in the **callback settings**, which will determine how the alerts are processed and stored.
-There is a template in the user callback section.
-Here, we will use an example function that simply passes the alert back to the consumer with a request to store it in :attr:`Consumer.results` for later access.
-It is provided as a (static) method of the consumer for convenience (:meth:`Consumer.collect_alert`), but see the warning below.

 Open the stream and process messages:

 .. code-block:: python

-    consumer = Consumer(
+    consumer = Consumer(user_callback=Consumer.request_to_collect)
-        ConsumerSettings(
-            callback_settings=CallbackSettings(user_callback=Consumer.collect_alert),
-        )
-    )

-    results = consumer.stream()  # returns consumer.results
+    results = consumer.stream()  # returns consumer.results once the stream closes

 By default, the consumer will **block** the main thread while the stream is open.
 **Use** `Ctrl + C` **at any time to close the stream and regain control of the terminal.**

 .. warning::

     If you choose to send results back to the consumer through the :attr:`~pittgoogle.types.Response.result` attribute
-    (as is done in :meth:`Consumer.collect_alert`),
+    (like the callback example :meth:`request_to_collect`),
-    the results will not be available until the background thread has been closed.
+    **the results will not be available until the background thread has been closed**.
     This increases the potential that collected results will fill up your memory, and also means that the results may be lost if a thread crashes.
-    This option can be useful for testing, but it should not be combined with a large value of :attr:`FlowConfigs.max_results`.
+    This option can be useful for testing, but should be used with caution.
+    In particular, limit the amount of data requested in :attr:`unpack` and/or use a small value for :attr:`max_results`.

 .. _callbacks: